Press-fit construction

 Before I proceeded with creating the various parts of the press-fit construction, I sketched out the ways I would transfer a 2D image to a freestanding 3D construction.
 I was concerned with how I would ensure the model would stay upright and how I would connect the arms to main body.
 For simplicity, I decided I would create cross-hair feet to keep the model upright and create a 'spine' running behind the model to attach the arms.

 Actually sketching the press-fit shapes in Fusion3D was the most time intensive step of the process, but only because the design is mainly non-linear shapes.
 I made simplifications on smaller details for time.
 The final Fusion3D sketch included designs for the front-facing torso, arm, spine, and feet.
 The shape for the arms were replicated later in Lightburn.
+The width of 'notches' that would be used to press the shapes together depends on the thickness of the stock and the laser kerf.
+I wanted a tight fit between my pieces so I standardized my notch widths to 4.2mm.

 The Cut & Assembly